Other data type

 .section ".note.GNU-stack","",@progbits

-Since test_longlong_shift2() of ch7_1_vector.cpp needs implementation storeRegToStack() of Cpu0SEInstInfo.cpp, at this point it cannot be verified.
+Since test_longlong_shift2() in ch7_1_vector.cpp requires storeRegToStack() in Cpu0SEInstInfo.cpp, it cannot be verified at this point.

 lbdex/chapters/Chapter7_1/Cpu0ISelLowering.h